Maritime Transport Act 1994

 You could also call this:

-The Authority has to think about how to do its jobs and use its powers in the best way.
-You need to know that the Authority must consider if it can do its work better by itself or by giving some tasks to other people.
-The Authority has to choose those people after a fair competition to make sure it picks the right ones.
+The Authority has to think about how to do its jobs best.
+You need to know it can do its jobs itself or give them to others.
+It must choose those others in a fair way.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.